| |

 Ingredients

-• 6 large egg yolks
+• 6 large egg yolks at room temperature

-• ¼ cup granulated sugar
+• .25 cup granulated sugar

-• 16 ounces mascarpone cheese (softened)
+• 16 ounces mascarpone cheese softened

 • 3 large egg whites

-• 1 cup espresso (or extra-strong coffee)
+• 1 cup espresso or extra-strong coffee

-• 7 ounces ladyfingers (24 count package)
+• 7 ounces Savoiardi ladyfingers 24 count package

-• ¼ cup cocoa powder
+• .25 cup cocoa powder

 Instructions

-• In a large mixing bowl, whisk the egg yolks and sugar together until thick and creamy.
+• In a large bowl, whisk the egg yolks and sugar together until thick and creamy.
 Add the mascarpone and whisk until smooth, set aside.

 • In a separate bowl, beat the egg whites until stiff peaks form.